lucas874/swarm-composition-artifact/README.md

 The experiments generate the files `accuracy_results.csv`,  `performance_results.csv`, and `figure.pdf`.
 They are all located in `ecoop25_artifact/results/results_full_run/` on the host machine running the container.
 In `figure.pdf` the results in the CSVs are plotted.
-The line chart in `figure.pdf` comparing the execution times of the "exact" algorithm and Algorithm 1 should show the same relationship between the execution times of the two algorithms as shown in Figure 8 (p.
-24) in the paper.
+The line chart in `figure.pdf` comparing the execution times of the "exact" algorithm and Algorithm 1 should show the same relationship between the execution times of the two algorithms as shown in **Figure 8 (p.
+24)**.
 The absolute values of the execution times, however, may differ from the ones reported in the paper.
-The boxplot shown in `figures.pdf` should match exactly the plot shown in Figure 9 (p.
-24) of the paper.
+The boxplot shown in `figures.pdf` should match exactly the plot shown in **Figure 9 (p.
+24)**.

 If the message:
 ```